Updated: March 23, 2025 - By: - Categories: Planted aquarium

 Color temperature (wikipedia.org)

-LED light manufacturers usually provide the PAR measurements of their products if they are intended for photosynthetic organisms like plants and corals.
-This value measures the amount of radiation required for photosynthesis and plant growth.
+LED light manufacturers typically provide PAR measurements for products designed for photosynthetic organisms like plants and corals.
+PAR quantifies the radiation available for photosynthesis and plant growth.

-To understand what is PAR, take a quick look at the following picture.
-It is the PAR measurements of a Marineland LED light at different positions under the light.
+To grasp what PAR entails, consider the following image, which illustrates the PAR measurements of a Marineland LED light at various positions beneath it.

 Marineland planted LED light PARMarineland planted LED light PAR #ad

-Based on the PAR of many planted tank LED lights on the market, we suggest the following table:
+Based on the PAR of various LED lights for planted tanks, we suggest the following:

 Plant type PAR @ 12-inch depth Watt/GAL